William Lloyd Webber: Prolific years

 Lloyd Webber's earliest known composition is the "remarkably assured" Fantasy Trio in B minor for violin, cello and piano of 1936 (which didn't receive its premiere until 1995).
 In 1938, he was appointed organist and head of the choir school at All Saints, Margaret Street, in the Marylebone district of London.
 He later became musical director at Westminster Central Hall, London, the headquarters of the Methodist church in the United Kingdom.
 His first compositions developed in the 1930s.
 In 1942 he married the pianist and violinist Jean Hermione Johnstone (1921–1993).
-The marriage, which lasted until his death, produced two sons: composer Andrew (born 1948) and cellist Julian (born 1951).
+The marriage, which lasted until his death, produced two sons:the composer Andrew (born 1948) and the cellist Julian (born 1951).

-From 1945 until the 1960s, Webber composed vocal and instrumental music, choral and organ works, chamber music and orchestral works.
+From 1945 until the 1960s Lloyd Webber composed vocal and instrumental music, choral and organ works, chamber music and orchestral works.
 Compositions from this period include the oratorio St. Francis of Assisi (1948), the orchestral tone-poem Aurora (1948), and the six Country Impressions (1960), each movement for a solo woodwind instrument and piano.
+The Saviour, a large scale cantata, was composed in 1961 as a accessible Passiontide work in the tradition of John Stainer’s Crucifixion.

 There are also sonatinas for viola and flute, numerous songs, organ pieces and choral works.
 But Webber's roots were firmly embedded in the romanticism of such composers as Sergei Rachmaninov, Jean Sibelius and César Franck, and he became increasingly convinced that his own music was 'out of step' with the prevailing climate of the time.
 Rather than compromise his style, he turned to the academic side of British musical life.
 He taught at the Royal College of Music, directed the choir of Westminster Central Hall, and in 1964 was appointed Director of the London College of Music, a post which he held until his death in 1982.